MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/service-quotas.md

 ---
 title: Service quotas
-description: Use this article for details about the service quotas for unified routing and omnichannel implementations.
+description: Get details about the service quotas for unified routing and omnichannel implementations in Omnichannel for Customer Service.
 author: mh-jaya
 ms.author: v-jmh
 ms.reviewer: nenellim